 Graduate Course Attribute

-The University Curriculum Committee approved a request to create a course attribute to allow programs and students alike to more readily identify the courses eligible to meet this requirement (not only with courses in one’s unit, but with any course on campus) and to facilitate the advising of enrolled students as well as degree audits at the time of graduation.
+A course attribute is used to provide programs and students alike a way to identify the courses eligible to meet this requirement (not only with courses in one’s unit, but with any course on campus) and to facilitate the advising of enrolled students as well as degree audits at the time of graduation.

 Standards for Graduate Course Work